Sandhurst

 Sandhurst has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially affect this area.
-Notable projects include Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king), Ballarto Road Upgrade, Harbour Plaza Redevelopment, and Industrial Quarter (iQ) Cranbourne West, with the following list providing details on those most likely to be relevant.
+No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could impact this area.
+Key projects include Endeavour Cove Marina Masterplan Redevelopment (Planning Scheme Amendment C205king), Ballarto Road Upgrade, Harbour Plaza Redevelopment, and Industrial Quarter (iQ) Cranbourne West, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.